 WHEN WILL THE GAMES BE PLAYED?
-Games are scheduled to start on September 12, 2015.
+Games are scheduled to start on March 5, 2016.
 Most games will be played on Saturdays, though some older age groups may have some weeknight games.
 Schedules will be distributed to coaches and will be posted on the website the first weekend in March.
 Season play will end on or before May 14, 2016.
 SNSA will host our Spring Cup tournament (optional event for U7-HS teams) the weekend of May 20-22, 2016.

 WHAT ABOUT PLAYING TIME?
 By rule, players should play a minimum of half the game minutes in regular season games.
 Coaches may reduce a player's playing time (with prior approval of the league) as a disciplinary measure if necessary, including a reduction in the playing time of a player that habitually misses practice.
 The minimum playing time rule does not apply during tournament play.

 HOW CAN I HELP SNSA?
 This league is run primarily by VOLUNTEERS – all Board Members, coaches and other volunteers are giving their time so your child can participate in a great sport and have fun.
 SNSA needs coaches!
 No experience is necessary; we provide coach training free of charge.
 SNSA also needs team managers and referees, as well as volunteers to serve on our league committees.
 Call us at 702-568-0400 or send an email to firstname.lastname@example.org if you can help – we need you!
 Please be kind to your volunteers.